WeatherwaxCosplay/Robodragon/README.md

 Perhaps the most reliable and intuitive option is to use a standard PS3 or PS4 controller (or the XBox equivalent) in conjunction with some form of wireless transceiver - either Bluetooth or a longer range RF system like [XBee](https://en.wikipedia.org/wiki/XBee).
 Using Bluetooth reduces the overall parts count and cost, as both PS3 and PS4 controllers already incorporate Bluetooth transmitters.
-The key disadvantages of Bluetooth are a) limited range, and b) the need to 'pair' the controller with the Bluetooth receiver, which can be unreliable in an Arduino hardware context.
+The key disadvantages of Bluetooth are a) limited range, and b) the need to 'pair' the controller with the Bluetooth receiver and retain this pairing after powering down, which can be problematic in an Arduino hardware context.

 If Bluetooth proves unreliable, it is also possible to use a PS3 controller connected via a physical USB cable to a [portable USB Host adapter and XBee transmitter](http://www.hobbytronics.co.uk/usb-host-xbee-shield), though this does increase the parts count and cost and is a little more cumbersome to carry around.
-I've personally found this to be the most reliable option.
+I've personally found this to be a more reliable option in the past, though
+Bluetooth support is improving in the Arduino hobbyist community.

 Another disadvantage with the PS3/PS4 option is that these are proprietary platforms and you are generally reliant on closed-source, reverse-engineered
 USB software libraries to interpret the PS3/PS4 output.
-On some hobbyist platforms, the software is only available in compiled binary (hex) format - you can't actually see or debug the code.
+On some hobbyist platforms, the software is only available in compiled binary (hex) format - you can't actually see or debug the source code.
 There is an active [open-source project](https://github.com/felis/UHS30) working on opening up such USB protocols, and also allowing the use of native USB ports provided by some of the more capable Arduino platforms (such as the Due or Teensy) - obviating the need to use an external USB Host adapter or shield - but at time of writing this was still at an early Alpha stage.